 Dante Alighieri, Inferno canto XXXI

-Castello Monteriggioni is a 13th-century tiny walled town, a commune in the province of Siena in the Italian region of Tuscany.
-The town is architecturally and culturally significant; it hosts several piazzas and is referenced in Dante’s Divine Comedy.
-Surrounded by the beautiful countryside of Tuscany, it seems to be a needle in a haystack as the rolling hills covered with olive groves and vineyards appear to stretch forever around this mini treasure.
+Castello Monteriggioni is a small walled town from the 13th century, located in the province of Siena in the Italian region of Tuscany.
+This town is both architecturally and culturally significant, featuring several piazzas and being mentioned in Dante’s Divine Comedy.
+Surrounded by the stunning Tuscan countryside, Monteriggioni stands out like a needle in a haystack, as the rolling hills, adorned with olive groves and vineyards, seem to stretch endlessly around this hidden gem.

-Castello Monteriggioni is a quaint and quiet gem with old-world charm.
-One not to be passed over.
-It is a simple life there with a peacefulness few places can match.
-What is even more remarkable is the buildings inside the walls of Monteriggioni are, for the most part, original and intact.
-Pull in, stretch your legs, and grab your camera.
-You are about to be charmed.
+Castello Monteriggioni is a charming and tranquil gem that embodies old-world appeal, an experience not to be missed.
+Life there is simple, offering a level of peace that few places can match.
+One of the most remarkable features is that the buildings within the walls of Monteriggioni are largely original and well-preserved.
+So, pull in, stretch your legs, and grab your camera; you’re about to be enchanted.

-Monteriggioni is located on a natural hillock, and was built by the Sienese in 1214–1219.
-It was part of the front line in their wars against Florence by assuming command of the Via Cassia running through the Val d’Elsa and Val Staggia to the west.
-The town wouldn’t seem much of a threat, but looking at its location, the towering wall surrounding it, and adding other regional defenses should tell you why it still stands.
+Monteriggioni is situated on a natural hillock and was constructed by the Sienese between 1214 and 1219.
+It was part of the front line in their wars against Florence, as they assumed command of the Via Cassia, which ran through the Val d’Elsa and Val Staggia to the west.
+The town wouldn’t seem like much of a threat, but considering its location, the towering wall surrounding it, and the addition of other regional defenses, it should be clear why it still stands to this day.

 The Outside Wall

-Castello Monteriggioni still preserves most of the thirteenth-century structures and is a unique place in the panorama of medieval Tuscan villages.
-Monteriggioni walls were built between 1213 and 1219.
-The walls, totaling a length of about 570 meters (1,870 ft) and ten meters tall, encompass the town and follow the natural contours of the hill.
+Castello Monteriggioni still preserves most of its thirteenth-century structures and is a unique place in the medieval Tuscan village landscape.
+The Monteriggioni walls were under construction between 1213 and 1219.
+The walls, spanning approximately 570 meters (1,870 feet) in length and standing 10 meters (30 feet) tall, encircle the town and follow the natural contours of the hill.
 To defend the walls, 14 towers stand on square bases set at equidistance.
-There are two small portas/gates at either end of the town.
-The main street within the walls connects the two gates for easy traveling in and out of the town.
+There are two small portals/gates at either end of the town.
+The main street within the walls connects the two gates, allowing for easy travel in and out of the town.

 The Porta’s

 The primary access to the village, the Porta Romana, faces Rome to the south and opens at the base of a tower with a large, pointed arch.
-It may have been equipped with a drawbridge, which had to lower itself on an external moat.
-To the left of the arch is the inscription commemorating Castello Monteriggioni’s foundation in the second decade of the thirteenth century.
-On the right is a plaque of the newborn Italian unitary State celebrated in 1860.
+It may have had a drawbridge, which had to lower itself into an external moat.
+To the left of the arch is an inscription commemorating the foundation of Castello Monteriggioni in the second decade of the thirteenth century.
+On the right is a plaque commemorating the birth of the newborn Italian unitary state in 1860.

 The Porta Fiorentina opens toward Florence to the north.
-It is located next to a tower and consists of a simple semicircular arch.
-Incorporated in the masonry are some battlements.
+It is situated next to a tower and features a simple semicircular arch.
+Some battlements are incorporated into the masonry.
 There are indications that the defensive wall was initially to be lower.
 Similar battlements are also in the elevation of the walls on the east side.
 To the right of the entrance, a plaque shows the Dante verses to which Castello Monteriggioni is referred.

 The Main Square of Castello Monteriggioni